-AHP PRE-ASSESSMENT QUESTIONNAIRE
+CAPS PRE-ASSESSMENT QUESTIONNAIRE

 Scientific Name:

 Common Name:

 Order: Family:

 Reviewer:

 Date of Review:

 Source of Request:

 Date of Request:

 Additional Information:

 Question Decision/ Action Comments/ References 1.
 Is it a plant pest as defined by the IPPC?
 (Examples of non-plant pests would be bee pests, animal pests, structural pests, or biological control agents/ parasitoids.)
 YES: Go to step 2.
+NO: Stop.
 IPPC definition of "pest": Any species, strain or biotype of plant, animal or pathogenic agent injurious to plants or plant products [FAO, 1990; revised FAO, 1995; IPPC, 1997] (IPPC, 2010).
+2. Has the pest moved to a new region or country?
+YES: Go to step 3.

-NO: Stop.
-2. Does the pest cause measurable damage on any plant of value YES: Go to step 3. (value does not have to be monetary) or interfere with trade?
+NO, but the pest causes minor damage: Stop.
+NO, but the pest causes major damage: Go to step 3.
+3. Does the pest cause measurable damage on any plant listed in the CAPS Host Matrix or interfere with trade for any of these hosts?
 Describe damage or trade issues.
-(Focus on the value of the host plant(s) in the United States.
-For instance, if the host is mainly grown in subsistence agriculture in other parts of the world, ensure that the host plant is in fact important in the United States.)
+YES: Go to step 4.
 NO: Stop.

-3. Is citrus the only important host for this pest?
+4. Is citrus the only important host for this pest?
 YES: Stop.
-Refer pest to Don Seaver (CPHST, Citrus Health Response Program liaison).
-NO: Go to step 4.
-4. Is the pest exotic to the United States?
-(If the distribution of the YES: Go to step 5. pest is limited in the United States, it may be added to an appropriate commodity manual.
-Determination of limited distribution will be conducted on a case by case basis.
-Example: if a cotton pest is distributed in 4 of the 5 cotton-producing states, then this would be considered widely distributed.)
+Refer pest to Don Seaver (CPHST).
+NO: Go to step 5.
+5. Is the pest exotic to the United States?
+(If the distribution of the pest is limited in the United States, it may be added to an appropriate commodity manual.
+Determination of limited YES: Go to step 6. distribution will be conducted on a case by case basis.
+Example: if a cotton pest is distributed in 4 of the 5 cotton- producing states, then this would be considered widely distributed.)
 NO: Stop.
 Consider adding to a commodity manual if of limited distribution.

-5. Is it listed in the AQAS database as non-reportable at the species YES: Stop. level?
-(If the pest is not listed in the database or only listed at the genus level, mark "NO.") NO: Go to step 6.
-6. Is there a demonstrated pathway of introduction, not including YES: Run through model. smuggling (e.g., interception records in PestID, literature supporting its movement to new countries, a demonstrated pathway for similar species, etc.)?
-(Focus on pathways of introduction .
-The emphasis is pathways through which the pest is likely to establish not just pathways of entry.)
+6. Is it listed in the AQAS database as non-reportable at the species level?
+(If the pest is not listed in the database or only listed at the server level, work "NO.") YES: Stop. listed at the genus level, mark "NO.") NO: Go to step 7.
+7. Is there a demonstrated pathway of introduction, not YES: Run through including smuggling (e.g., interception records in PestID, literature supporting its movement to new countries, a model. demonstrated pathway for similar species, etc.)?
+(Focus on pathways of introduction.
+The emphasis is pathways through NO: Go to step 8. which the pest is likely to establish not just pathways of entry.)
 List out pathways, if known.
-NO: Go to step 7.
-7. Is the deliberate smuggling of this pest or any host of this pest YES: Run through model. likely to occur?
-For example, is there non-traditional trade of this pest (e.g., for religious purposes, in the pet trade industry, etc.) or is the pest's host material highly valued by gardeners, collectors, or breeders?
-NO: Stop.
-(Any smuggling would be incidental, such as for personal consumption, and unlikely to result in establishment of the pest) Conclusion: 1
+8. Is the deliberate smuggling of this pest or any host of this YES: Run through pest likely to occur?
+For example, is there non-traditional model. trade of this pest (e.g., for religious purposes, in the pet trade industry, etc.) or is the pest's host material highly valued by gardeners, collectors, or breeders?
+NO: Stop (Apy G NO: Stop.
+(Any smuggling would be incidental, such as for personal consumption, and unlikely to result in establishment of the pest.)
+Conclusion:

-AHP Post-assessment Questionnaire for Insects
+CAPS Post-assessment Questionnaire for Insects